Scott Tannas

-Scott Alfred Tannas (born February 25, 1962) is a Canadian senator and, since November 5, 2019, leader of the Canadian Senators Group, a parliamentary caucus.
+Scott Alfred Tannas (born February 25, 1962) is a Canadian politician and finance executive.
+He was appointed to the Senate of Canada and, since November 5, 2019, leader of the Canadian Senators Group, a parliamentary caucus.

-Tannas is the former President/CEO and founder of Western Financial Group (formerly Hi-Alta Capital Inc.), an insurance brokerage, life insurance and banking company headquartered in High River, Alberta, Canada.
+Tannas is the former president and CEO and founder of Western Financial Group (formerly Hi-Alta Capital Inc.), an insurance brokerage, life insurance and banking company headquartered in High River, Alberta, Canada.
 Tannas was elected as a senator-in-waiting in the 2012 Alberta Senate nominee election, and appointed to the Senate following the retirement of Senator Bert Brown on March 22, 2013.

 Outside of politics, Tannas runs the Alberta-based Western Investment Company of Canada, a private equity firm.

 Early life and education

 Tannas was born in High River, Alberta, Canada on February 25, 1962.
 He is the son of Donald Tannas, a school teacher/principal and Member of the Legislative Assembly of Alberta, serving as Deputy Speaker and Christine Tannas, a nurse.

 Tannas has spent the majority of his life in High River, except for a 2-year period, where his parents served with the Canadian International Development Agency in Uganda.

 Tannas attended and graduated from École Senator Riley School in 1979.
 Tannas also worked the local dance club scene as a DJ and was known for his sound system and light show.
 At the age of 26, Tannas got a job in the tourism industry working at the Banff Springs Hotel.

 Tannas attended both Mount Royal College (now called Mount Royal University), and the University of Calgary.
 While attending university, Tannas met Taryn McCormick, the daughter of Michael James Sr and Gweneth Helen McCormick, whose family started the Riley & McCormick Western Wear family in 1901.